best-practice-and-impact/ons-spark/_sources/spark-concepts/shuffling.md

 #### Use a broadcast join

 As we saw in the second example, a join will cause a shuffle on the DataFrames to be joined.
-We saw that this was referred to as a **SortMergeJoin** in the visualised plan.
-There is however another type of join: the broadcast join.
+We saw that this was referred to as a [**SortMergeJoin**](../spark-concepts/join-concepts.html#sort-merge-join) in the visualised plan.
+There is however another type of join: the [broadcast join](../spark-concepts/join-concepts.html#broadcast-join).
 A broadcast join can be used when one of your DataFrames in the join is small; a copy is created on each partition.
 This can then be processed separately on each partition in parallel, avoiding the need for a full shuffle.

 Broadcast joins are one of the easiest ways to improve the efficiency of your code, as you just have to wrap the second DF in [`F.broadcast()`](https://spark.apache.org/docs/latest/api/python/reference/api/pyspark.sql.functions.broadcast.html) in PySpark or [`sdf_broadcast()`](https://spark.rstudio.com/packages/sparklyr/latest/reference/sdf_broadcast.html) in sparklyr.

-The Optimising Joins article has full details; this is an example of the Spark UI from that article, showing that there are fewer shuffles involved when broadcasting:
+The [Optimising Joins](../spark-concepts/join-concepts) article has full details; this is an example of the Spark UI from that article, showing that there are fewer shuffles involved when broadcasting:

 ![Spark UI for broadcast join, showing a broadcast exchange](../images/broadcast_join_ui.png)

 #### Replace joins with conditional statements

 If you are joining a tiny DataFrame of only a few rows, a shuffle can potentially be avoided entirely be re-writing the join as a set of conditional statements with [`F.when()`](https://spark.apache.org/docs/latest/api/python/reference/api/pyspark.sql.functions.when.html) in PySpark or [`case_when()`](https://dplyr.tidyverse.org/reference/case_when.html) in sparklyr; although this method can be more prone to errors when coding and harder to maintain.
-See the Optimsing Joins article for more information.
+See the [Optimising Joins: Replacing a join with a narrow transformation](../spark-concepts/join-concepts.html#replacing-a-join-with-a-narrow-transformation) section for more information.

 #### Avoiding unnecessary sorting